-Substance abuse billing is a complicated process and mistakes can be costly.
-Drug and alcohol addiction treatment centers are constantly battling insurance companies for reimbursements.
-Billing consultants and third party billing companies can be beneficial to maximize results and get payments quickly.
+Substance abuse billing is a complicated process and mistakes can be costly. substance abuse billing is triggering drug and alcohol addiction treatment centers to constantly battle insurance companies for reimbursements.
+Billing consultants and third-party billing companies can be beneficial to maximize results and get payments quickly.
 Health insurance claims for substance abuse are often delayed by the health insurance provider.
-Many behavioral health providers accounts receivables get out of control very quickly.
+Many behavioral health providers account receivables get out of control very quickly.
 It is a constant struggle for addiction treatment centers and detox facilities.
 If this isn’t difficult enough, some insurance companies send payment directly to the patient.

-Addiction treatment centers, opiate detox’s and third party billing companies work hard on efficient billing, billing procedures and utilization review.
+Addiction treatment centers, opiate detox’s and third-party substance abuse billing companies work hard on efficient billing, billing procedures and utilization review.
 One mistake could cost upwards of $30,000.
 Obtaining the knowledge to prevent these costly mistakes is paramount.
 Behavioral health organizations can generate revenue in three different ways.
-They must play critical attention to their billing, collections and drug rehab marketing strategies.
+They must play critical attention to their billing, collections, and drug rehab marketing strategies.

 The drug and alcohol addiction treatment providers are constantly fighting Goliath to get their substance abuse billing reimbursements for services provided.
 Insurance providers are constantly seeking ways to cut monies they have to pay out.
 The insurance companies are also battling fraudulent healthcare providers submitting inflated clinical documentation, services not provided and excessive services.
 This has caused severe problems for ethical operators.
 They have to be faster and stronger to keep up with the changes occurring in behavioral healthcare.

+Substance abuse billing vs. utilization review is the first step in recovery centers getting paid.
 Outstanding receivables are generally extremely high for addiction treatment centers and detox facilities.
-Many times their in-house billing or third party billing providers don’t address receivables past 90 days very well.
-In some of these cases they lack the knowledge and time resources to obtain these lost funds.
+Many times their in-house billing or third-party substance abuse billing providers don’t address receivables past 90 days very well.
+In some of these cases, they lack the knowledge and time resources to obtain these lost funds.
 Addiction treatment centers and detox providers should constantly be reevaluating their providers and seeking new providers to recoup these dollars.
 Reevaluating all their ancillary service providers is critical due to the current state of our industry.

-We recently sat down with Dale Redlich, Co-founder of Pay 2 Patient LLC, and one of 5 featured panelists (2 covering billing and utilization review) at BHNR’s upcoming Addiction Executive conference to investigate costly billing issues that centers face.
+We also recently sat down with Dale Redlich, Co-founder of Pay 2 Patient LLC, to investigate other costly substance abuse billing issues that centers face.
 We found that some substance abuse providers have millions of dollars in uncollected claims.
 This situation arises due to lack of knowledge of some insurance policies and proven strategies to obtain the insurance payment.
 This is what he had to say.

 Pitfalls When the Insurance Company Pays Your Client Directly

-Providers become understandably confused about how this could happen considering that the providers substance abuse billing staff and admission staff has had the patient execute all the correct authorizations, and a verified assignment of benefit (AOB) at the time of admission.
-Most providers think that if all such documentation is executed by the patient that regardless of whether they are in network or out of network the insurance reimbursement checks will be sent to their office.
-For many providers the assignment from the patient is unlikely to be honored by the carrier and its check will be sent to the patient anyway.
+Providers become understandably confused about how this could happen.
+Consider the provider’s substance abuse billing staff and admission staff has had the patient execute all the correct authorizations.
+They verified the assignment of benefit (AOB) at the time of admission.
+Most providers think that if all such documentation is executed by the patient that checks will be sent to their office.
+For many providers, the assignment from the patient is unlikely to be honored by the carrier and its check will be sent to the patient anyway.
 This comes as a surprise to many providers who expect to receive the check from the carrier so long as it has a valid attested assignment of benefits.

-In many cases both the patient and the provider’s staff are unaware that the insurance checks will be sent directly to the patient, even when the patient had already given the provider an assignment of benefits.
+In many cases, both the patient and the provider’s staff are unaware that the substance abuse billing insurance checks will be sent directly to the patient.
+This includes even when the patient had already given the provider an assignment of benefits.
 And, even when the staff is informed mistakes and oversights are often made.
 Sometimes, it is only during routine claim A/R review that the billing staff realizes that the check they have been waiting for has already been sent to the patient.
 The carrier generally does not routinely inform the providers billing staff of this circumstance

-This is when the problem becomes acute and financially damages the providers anticipated cash flow because it is extremely difficult for the provider to recover such insurance payments from the patient who has already received the check, potentially has cashed it and possibly spent the money.
-Obviously, the practice of issuing checks directly to patients instead of to the provider has greatly impacted the cash flow of many providers.
-Providers in Florida should make sure that the insured also executes an AOB and attests to it
+Substance abuse billing is more complicated than it seams.
+This is when the problem becomes acute and financially damages the providers anticipated cash flow.
+This is because it’s extremely difficult for the provider to recover such insurance payments from the patient who has already received the check.
+Many times the client has cashed it and possibly spent the money.
+Obviously, the practice of issuing checks directly to patients instead of the provider has greatly impacted the cash flow of many providers.
+Florida drug rehabs West Palm Beach should make sure that the insured also executes an AOB and attests to it

 Florida’s controlling law in this area is Florida Statute 627.638 in which it states;

-- Section (1) that an insurance contract “may” allow the carrier to send payment directly to the provider of services if such directive is contained within the policy in appropriate language and there is an attested authorization of benefits from the insured.
+- Section (1) that an insurance contract “may” allow the carrier to send substance abuse billing payment directly to the provider of services if such directive is contained within the policy using appropriate language and there is an attested authorization of benefits from the insured.